 Job security, firm survival, and economic stability

 While not as widely studied as company performance, employee owners appear to have greater job security.
-This is shown by smaller employment cutbacks among employee ownership firms compared to similar firms without employee ownership over the past two recessions , as well as by employee owners’ greater perceptions of job security and lower reports of having been laid off in the past year (see the Illustration).
+This is shown by smaller employment cutbacks among employee ownership firms compared to similar firms without employee ownership over the 2001–2002 and 2007–2009 recessions , and by lower layoff rates among employee ownership firms during the early stages of the 2020 pandemic recession.
+In addition, employee owners report greater perceptions of job security and a lower likelihood of having been laid off in the past year (see the Illustration, showing that the reported layoff rate among employee owners is less than half the rate of other employees after controlling for job and demographic factors).
 Consistent with the idea that employee ownership firms lay off fewer workers in a recession, their relative productivity advantage declines in recessions, which may be due to retaining workers who receive new training or otherwise invest in activities that bolster long-term but not short-term productivity .

 Employee ownership firms also appear to have higher survival rates .
 Publicly traded US companies with employee ownership are about 20% more likely than closely matched comparable firms to survive over a 12-year period, and closely held companies with employee ownership plans are only half as likely as comparable firms to go bankrupt or close down over a 12-year period.
 In addition, studies of worker cooperatives have found high survival rates compared to conventional firms in the UK, France, Uruguay, and other countries.

 The reasons for greater stability and survival among employee ownership firms have not been well explored.
 It is possible that more stable firms are more likely to adopt employee ownership, or that other factors are responsible.
-If employee ownership is responsible, this may happen through: (i) increased productivity from greater cooperation, information-sharing, and commitment; (ii) reduced dysfunctional workplace conflict; (iii) increased employee investments in valuable firm-specific skills; and/or (iv) creation and maintenance of a workplace culture that instills a sense of ownership, with a corresponding commitment to preserve employee jobs whenever possible.
+If employee ownership is responsible, this may happen through: (i) increased productivity from greater cooperation, information sharing, and commitment; (ii) reduced dysfunctional workplace conflict; (iii) increased employee investments in valuable firm-specific skills; and/or (iv) creation and maintenance of a workplace culture that instills a sense of ownership, with a corresponding commitment to preserve employee jobs whenever possible.
+A survey during the pandemic recession indicates that employee ownership firms were more likely than other firms to place a high priority on preserving employee jobs for the purposes of preserving employee skills, customer ties, teamwork, and a sense of ownership.

 Inequality and broadly-shared prosperity